karoldziadkowiec/WeatherApp/README.md

 # WeatherApp (in development)

 The project is a web application for checking the current weather.
 It enables users of the website to check current weather conditions for a selected city in the world.
-The application downloads weather data from an external API.
+The application downloads weather data from an external API: https://openweathermap.org.

 Technologies used in the project:
 - **ASP.NET Core Web API**